Short Track Railroad – N Scale Layouts

 The pass has been used by numerous transcontinental and regional railroads, including the First Transcontinental Railroad and the Southern Pacific RR.
 The pass is a prominent feature along the California Zephyr passenger train route.

 DPE track power is supplied by Digitrax.
 All 190+ turn outs were handlaid.
-We estimate over 40,000 trees will be on the layout when it’s complete.
+We estimate over 40,000 trees have been created and placed on the layout.

 Scenic Ridge - Kids Layout